jax-parker/suffolk-sailing-club/README.md

 All pages will be responsive and the layouts will change dependant on screen size.
 This is to ensure content flow is appealing, images are displayed properly and that the content is not shrunk side by side, so small that it is unreadable.
 The purpose of this is to fulfil the user stories:
-> As a First Time user, I want to view the website and content clearly on my mobile device, iPad or laptop.<br>
+> As a First Time user, I want to view the website and content clearly on my mobile device, tablet, desktop or laptop.<br>
-> As a Returning user, I want to view the website and content clearly on my mobile device, iPad or laptop.
+> As a Returning user, I want to view the website and content clearly on my mobile device, tablet, desktop or laptop.

 ### Design
 #### Colour Scheme